naufraghi/ansible-role-base/README.md

 ## Usage

+Clone this repo in `roles/base`, put your inventory in `hosts`.

-A minimal playbook which makes use of this role is the following:
+A minimal playbook which makes use of this role is the following: `server.yml`

 ```yaml
 ---